noweder/Kubernetes-Demos/VOTING-APP/README.md

 # Voting APP

 This is a sample APP to vote on either cats or dogs and then show the voting results.
-This APP consist of below microservices:
+This APP consist of below components:

-- Voting APP service which provides a web interface to vote
+- Voting APP pod which provides a web interface to vote
 - Redis
-- PostgreSQL service as the database to store the voting results
+- PostgreSQL pod as the database to store the voting results
-- Worker service which reads from the Redis service and writes on PostgreSQL database
+- Worker pod which reads from the Redis service and writes on PostgreSQL database
-- Result APP service which provide a web interface to show the voting results
+- Result APP pod which provide a web interface to show the voting results
+- voting-service with NodePort type to expose the voting APP
+- result-service with NodePort type to expose the result APP
+- db and redis services with type ClusterIP for required internal communication

 You can follow below steps to run this application on Kubernetes deployment using `Minikube`.